oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: students ---
 ALTER TABLE public.students ENABLE ROW LEVEL SECURITY;
 DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
--- A user can only access/manage students that belong to their own school.
-Super admins can access all.
 CREATE POLICY "School members can access students in their school" ON public.students FOR ALL USING (is_super_admin() OR school_id = get_my_school_id()) WITH CHECK (is_super_admin() OR school_id = get_my_school_id());